 And that is exactly why I use options.

 I’m not going to allow a story to define how I invest my hard-earned money.
-I make investment choices based on a “no nonsense” approach of evaluating hard statistics: maximum risk and reward, probability of profit, and expected return..
-Before I make any investment decision I know the exact percentage of each statistic mentioned above.
-Again, no stories or the soft data we are accustomed to seeing from the financial community…just hard statistics.
+I make investment choices based on a “no nonsense” approach of evaluating hard statistics: maximum risk and reward, probability of profit and expected return.

-Let me take you through an example of how I evaluate each and every investment I make using one of my recent trades in Apple (Nasdaq: AAPL).
+Let me take you through an example, using the SPDR S&P 500 ETF (NYSE: SPY), of how I evaluate each and every investment I make.

 The first question I always ask myself when looking at a potential option trade is, “What is the most I can make or lose on this trade?”
 Fortunately, in the world of options the numbers can easily be calculated so that you can make a logical decision based on your risk/reward tolerance.

 On Dec.
-27 with Apple trading for roughly $560 and in an overbought state I decided to sell a few vertical call spreads in Apple.
+17, with the SPY trading for roughly $201 and in an overbought state on a short-term basis, I decided to sell a few vertical call spreads in SPY.
 A vertical call spread is an options strategy for those who are bearish or neutral on a stock.
 In fact, the stock can actually move slightly higher and you will still make a max profit.